dominikdoric/257-Portal/README.md

 # 257 Portal
-257 Portal is a small aplication for my hometown and i started developing it just a week ago, this app is like most of the news app and will contain all relevant data about place.
+257 Portal is a small aplication for my hometown and i started developing it just a few week ago, this app is like most of the news app and will contain all relevant data about place.
 At this stage there is not very much things implemented in the app but but these are things which I will implement over time.
 This app is based on modern Android application tech-stacks, and MVVM architecture and also this app is made in single activity multiple fragments design pattern.
 App is stil in a process of making.
   - Information about sport events
   - Part of the app where all notices will be available